Hartsville softball rallies past West Florence

-FLORENCE, S.C. -- Hartsville pitcher Alyssa Poston is the state's top-ranked pitcher, and West Florence hammered six hits off her during the first two innings, including a home run, for a 5-2 lead.
+FLORENCE, S.C. − Hartsville pitcher Alyssa Poston is the state's top-ranked pitcher, and West Florence hammered six hits off of her during the first two innings, including a home run, for a 5-2 lead.

 In the top of the seventh, Hartsville's Caydon Thompson hit a two-run homer, and Chelsea Ghoens added an RBI single to account for the game's final runs.

-After Hartsville started the game by scoring on an error, and increasing its lead to 2-0 on an RBI bunt by Avarie Easters, West responded with a Mia Boykin home run in the first.
+After Hartsville started the game by scoring on an error, and increasing its lead to 2-0 on an RBI bunt by Avarie Easters, West Florence responded with a Mia Boykin home run in the first.
 Kaylee Windham added an RBI single in the second to tie the game.
-Then, an error committed during an Ashlyn Daisy bunt single gave West a 3-2 lead.
-An Amaura Burgess sacrifice fly, followed by Summer Holland's RBI double, gave West its 5-2 advantage.
+Then, an error committed during an Ashlyn Daisy bunt single gave West Florence a 3-2 lead.
+An Amaura Burgess sacrifice fly, followed by Summer Holland's RBI double, gave West Florence its 5-2 lead.

-Poston herself helped spark the Red Foxes' comeback with a third-inning homer, setting the state for Hartsville's big fifth and seventh innings.
+Poston herself helped spark the Red Foxes' comeback with a third-inning home run, setting the stage for Hartsville's big fifth and seventh innings.

+"Be aggressive at bat.
+Whenever she throws the first pitch you can do something with, hit it.
+Don't take it," Harvey recalled telling her team.

+After the game, West Florence coach Aundres Perkins said the Knights' four errors were four too many.

 H;201;030;3-9-14-1